Students for Liberty: North America

-Students For Liberty got its start in North America and has grown tremendously ever since.
+Students for Liberty got its start in North America and has grown tremendously ever since.
 In the 2013–2014 school year, 2,721 students attended SFL's 18 fall North American regional conferences.
-1,275 students attended the 6th annual International Students For Liberty Conference in Washington, D.C., on February 14–16, 2014.
-In the same year, SFL's North American network grew to over 913 student groups with 120 Campus Coordinators.
-The 2017 class includes 217 Campus Coordinators.
+1,275 students attended the 6th annual International Students for Liberty Conference in Washington, D.C., on February 14–16, 2014.

+In 2018, more than 65,000 people worldwide attended SFL conferences, seminars, and training sessions, compared to 56,000 in the previous 10 years combined.

 Europe

 In 2011, SFL established an executive board to expand their programs into Europe.
-On November 18–20, 2011 SFL hosted the first European Students For Liberty Conference (ESFLC) at the Katholieke Universiteit Leuven in Leuven, Belgium.
+On November 18–20, 2011 SFL hosted the first European Students for Liberty Conference (ESFLC) at the Katholieke Universiteit Leuven in Leuven, Belgium.
 A second conference on the same location was held on March 8–10, 2013.
 In 2013, a total of 1,234 people attended 10 fall regional conferences across the continent.
 In March 2014, the third annual ESFLC was held in the German capital Berlin at the Humboldt University of Berlin, which attracted 560 attendees from 28 countries.
-The 19 regional conferences from September to November 2015 gathered in total 3155 participants.

-As of March 2016, European Students For Liberty is governed by an executive board of 10 students and recent graduates, chaired by Stoyan Panchev.

-In March 2016, European Students For Liberty held its annual conference at Charles University in Prague, Czech Republic for over 900 people with the theme "Students We Should Remember."
-Speakers included Lawrence Reed, Tom G. Palmer, Lutz Kleveman, Annie Machon, Richard Vedder, Callum Clarke and more.
+In March 2016, European Students for Liberty held its annual conference at Charles University in Prague, Czech Republic for over 900 people with the theme "Students We Should Remember."

-Spanish speaking Americas
+Spanish-speaking Americas

 In the spring of 2013, SFL launched Estudiantes por la Libertad, the Regional Executive Board for the Spanish-speaking Americas.
 The first Estudiantes por la Libertad Conference was held in Santiago, Chile from October 25–27 for 100 attendees.
-As of 2014, the Local Coordinator program included 103 student leaders from around Latin America.

 In Bolivia, Estudiantes por la Libertad Bolivia was founded by the "charter team" members Roberto Ortiz and Luis Sergio Calbimonte in Santa Cruz de la Sierra, Bolivia, starting with a group of 20 members in 2013 and reaching almost a thousand young activist in different events through the years including a co-organized event with the Literature Nobel Prize winner Mario Vargas Llosa.
 The starter group was built with students of the Private University (UPSA) of Santa Cruz and NUR University.